 - Power LED -This LED indicator is solid green when your router is powered on.
 Otherwise if this LED indicator is off, there is no power to your router. - WAN (Link/Activity) LED This LED indicator is solid green when your router WAN port is physically connected to the modem Network port (also called network port) successfully with a Network cable.
 The LED indicator will be - LAN 1-4 (Link/Activity) LEDs These LED indicators are solid green when the LAN ports are successfully connected to your wired network devices (which are turned on).
 These LED indicators will blink green while data is transmitted or received through your router's LAN ports. - 2.4GHz WLAN (Link/Activity) LED This LED indicator is blinking green when the wireless is "On" and functioning properly on your router.
-This LED indicator will be blinking green rapidly while data is transmitted or received by your wireless clients or wireless network devices connected to your router. - WPS LED The button LED is blinking when WPS is activated.
+This LED indicator will be blinking green rapidly while data is transmitted or received by your wireless clients or wireless network devices connected to your router. - 5GHz WLAN (Link/Activity) LED This LED indicator is blinking orange when the wireless is "On" and functioning properly on your router.
+This LED indicator will be blinking green rapidly while data is transmitted or received by your wireless clients or wireless network devices connected to your router. - WPS LED The button LED is blinking when WPS is activated. - WPS (Wi-Fi Protected Setup) Push and hold this button for 5 seconds to activate WPS.